pallets/flask/docs/patterns/favicon.rst

 That's all you need for most browsers, however some really old ones do not support this standard.
 The old de-facto standard is to serve this file, with this name, at the website root.
-If your application is not mounted at the root path of the domain you either need to configure the webserver to serve the icon at the root or if you can't do that you're out of luck.
+If your application is not mounted at the root path of the domain you either need to configure the web server to serve the icon at the root or if you can't do that you're out of luck.
 If however your application is the root you can simply route a redirect::